korkbaum/WLED/readme.md

 -------	(Toggle) PC Mode: not required any more<br>
 --	Buttons added: <br>
 -------	„Room“ Power (for PowerLed)<br>
--------	Segments: This should actually also go to the LED settings (who is changing this all the time?) but it was hard to move it (too hard for me)<br>
+-------	Segments: This should ideally also go to the LED settings (who needs to change the segments all the time?) but it was hard to move it (too hard for me, at least)<br>
 --	Buttons changed: <br>
 -------	Power „Mood“: Only changed the icon and renamed it, this is the RGB LED Power button<br>
 -------	Additional Brightness Slider for PowerLED<br>